Neural Feature Learning From Relational Database: Efficient Implementation on GPU

 \begin{proof} According to Lemma \ref{lemma:set function rnn}, $rnn(s, W, H, U)$ is either a constant function or $H=1$.
 Replace $H = 1$ to the formula of an RNN we can easily obtain equation \ref{eq:rnn set}. \end{proof}

-\section{Efficient implementation on GPU}
+\section{Efficient Implementation on GPU}

-Deep learning techniques takes the advantage of fast matrix computation capabilities of GPU to speed up its training time.
+Deep learning takes advantage of fast matrix computations on GPU to speed up its training time.
 The speed-up is highly dependent upon if the computation can be packed into a fixed size tensor before sending it to GPUs for massive parallel matrix computation.
 A problem with the network is that the structures of relational trees are different even for a given joining path.
-For instances, the relational trees in Figure \ref{exp:relational tree} have different structures depending on input data.
+For example, the relational trees in Figure \ref{exp:relational tree} have different structures depending on input data.
 This issue makes it difficult to normalize the computation across different relational trees in the same mini-batch to take the advantage of GPU computation.

-In this section, we discuss a computation normalization approach that allows speeding up the implementation 5x-10x using GPU computation under the assumption that the input to an r2n network are relational trees we set $\{D_{p_1}, D_{p_2}, \cdots, D_{p_q} \}$, where $D_{p_i} = \{t^{p_i}_1, t^{p_i}_2, \cdots, t^{p_i}_m\}$.
+In this section, we discuss a computation normalization approach that allows speeding up the implementation 5x-10x using GPU computation under the assumption that the input to an R2N network are relational trees we set $\{D_{p_1}, D_{p_2}, \cdots, D_{p_q} \}$, where $D_{p_i} = \{t^{p_i}_1, t^{p_i}_2, \cdots, t^{p_i}_m\}$.

 It is important to notice that $t^{p_k}_i$ and $t^{p_l}_i$ have different structure when $p_l$ and $p_k$ are different.
 Therefore, normalization across joining paths is not a reasonable approach.
 For a given joining path $p_i$, the trees $t^{p_i}_k$ and $t^{p_i}_l$ in the set $D_{p_i}$ may have different structures as well.
 Fortunately, those trees share commons properties: \begin{itemize} \item they have the same maximum depth equal to the length of the path $p_i$ \item transformation based on RNN at each depth of the trees are shared \end{itemize}